The BIG Brands Behind Costco’s Kirkland Signature Items

 8. Pureology vs. Kirkland Signature Moisture Haircare

 If you’re looking to save on hair care products, consider grabbing these large bottles of Kirkland Signature Moisture Shampoo & Conditioner at Costco.
-A 33.8 fl oz bottle of shampoo regularly sells for around $9.99 and the matching conditioner sells for just $7.49.
-This product smells amazing, is sulfate-free, paraben-free, and color-safe.
+A 33.8 fl oz bottle of shampoo sells for around $11.49 and the matching conditioner sells for just $10.99.
+This product smells amazing, it’s sulfate-free, paraben-free, and color-safe.
 And, rumor has it that this product is actually made by Pureology!

 9. Grey Goose vs. Kirkland Signature Vodka

 Buy liquor?
-A salesperson at my local Costco told me that many of the Kirkland Signature liquors are made in the same warehouse/region as their name-brand counterpart.
-For instance, the Kirkland Signature Vodka is actually bottled in the warehouse across the street from Grey Goose Vodka, in their old production building, and using their same equipment!
+A salesperson at a local Costco told us that many of the Kirkland Signature liquors are made in the same warehouse/region as their name-brand counterpart.
+For instance, the Costco branded vodka is actually bottled in the warehouse across the street from Grey Goose Vodka, in their old production building, and using the same equipment!
 No wonder it tastes very similar!

 You can grab a 1.75L bottle of Kirkland Signature French Vodka for just $19.99, whereas a bottle of Grey Goose Vodka sells for $47.99 per 1.75L bottle at Costco – and even more elsewhere!